-This course entails the study of the properties, syntheses and addition reactions of alkenes and alkynes, addition polymers from alkenes, alcohols and ethers, carbonyl compounds - oxidation/ reduction and organometallic compounds, conjugated unsaturated systems, concept of aromaticity and electrophilic aromatic substitution.
-IN the laboratory portion of this course, students concentrate on isolation of natural products (eugenol from cloves) and chemical synthesis: cis-1, 2-cyclohexanediol, a multistep synthesis of sulfanilamide, sodium borohydride reduction of acetophenone to 1- phenylethanol, preparation of a Grignard reagent (phenylmagnesium bromide), Grignard synthesis of iodobenzene, Diels-Alder synthesis of 4-cyclohexene-1, 2- dicarboxylic acid anhydride.
-Pre-requisite: SCI 2208 Organic Chemistry I.
+This course entails the study of the properties, syntheses and addition reactions of alkenes and alkynes, addition polymers from alkenes, alcohols and ethers, carbonyl compounds-oxidation/reduction and organometallic compounds, conjugated unsaturated systems, concept of aromaticity and electrophilic aromatic substitution. in the laboratory portion of this course, students concentrate on isolation of natural products (eugenol from cloves) and chemical synthesis: cis-1, 2-cyclohexanediol, a multistep synthesis of sulfanilamide, sodium borohydride reduction of acetophenone to 1-phenylethanol, preparation of a Grignard reagent (phenylmagnesium bromide), Grignard synthesis of iodobenzene, Diels-Alder synthesis of 4-cyclohexene-1, 2-dicarboxylic acid anhydride.
+Prerequisite: SCI 2208 Organic Chemistry I.

-SCI 2300 Noncalculus Physics II
+SCI 2300 Noncalculus Physics II 4 credits - Spring Only

 This course provides a continuation of SCI 1300.
 Topics covered include heat, temperature, thermodynamics, wave motion, static and current electricity, Gauss's Law, and magnetism.
 Laboratory work parallels topics covered in the lecture portion of this course.
-Pre-requisite: SCI 1300 Noncalculus Physics I.
+Prerequisite: SCI 1300 Noncalculus Physics I.

-SCI 2302 Calculus Physics II
+SCI 2302 Calculus Physics II 4 credits, GE 2 - Spring Only

 Topics include temperature and heat, thermodynamics, wave motion, static and current electricity and magnetism.
 Laboratory work parallels topics covered in the lecture portion of this course.
-Pre-requisite: SCI 1302 Calculus Physics I.
+Prerequisite: SCI 1302 Calculus Physics I.